 Genie Garage Door Opener Wireless Keypad Model GPWK-12, GWK

 (works with remotes having 9 or 12 internal code setting switches.
-Keypad is black with a slide-up cover showing the Genie logo only)
+The keypad is black with a slide-up cover showing the Genie logo only)

 Step-By-Step Programming Procedure

 - Enter your PIN and press the # button.
 Your PIN number can be created from any group of numbers up to 8 digits of your choice.
-Note: Do NOT use”#” or “star” key.
+Note: Do NOT use the”#” or “star” key.

 - Enter Door Code, as determined from the chart at left, and press the “star” key.